angordeyev/bugbuns/docs/git/diff.md

 Could not apply 0204a3d...
 Work2 added
 ```

-The branch will be switched to the latest repository commit, it will be show inside shell if plugin is installed.
-The `HEAD` is the latest commit in the repository.
+Git switches to the latest repo commit, it is shown in a shell if plugin is installed. `HEAD` is the latest commit in the repo.

-The file will have the following content:
+The file will have the following content for merge style:

 ```
 Initial